 Huntington Stone died in 1916 and left a gross estate valued at £239,580.
 He bequeathed around £200,000 to Christian missionary charities.

-Peek Frean was advertising Pat-A-Cake as the most popular biscuit ever produced by 1920.
+In 1920 Peek Frean claimed that Pat-A-Cake was the most popular biscuit ever produced.

 John Carr died in 1924 and left an estate valued at £152,859.